 The latest approved program schedules for the SSIP Phase 1 and Other SSIP are based on the 2024 revision approved by the Commission on February 13, 2024.
-Table 4 depicts the current approved schedules and this quarter's forecast completion schedules for SSIP Phase 1 and Other SSIP Projects.
+Table 4 depicts the current approved schedules and this quarter's forecast completion schedules for SSIP Phase 1 and Other SSIP Projects, and there are no schedule variances.